Kubernetes

 8. Minikube

-Brief Description: Minikube is a tool that lets you run Kubernetes locally.
-It runs a single-node Kubernetes cluster on your personal computer, ideal for users looking to try out Kubernetes or develop with it day-to-day.
+Minikube is a tool that lets you run Kubernetes locally.
+It runs a single-node Kubernetes cluster on your computer or even WSL if you would like and is ideal for users who just want to try out Kubernetes or need a cluster to develop against.

 9. Openlens